The Banking Regulation Review: Barbados

 - the amalgamating companies' draft shareholders' resolutions or directors' resolutions.

 Before the corporate amalgamation process is completed, the following additional documents are usually required: a copy of the regulatory approval from the CBB for the amalgamation and a copy of the no objection letter from the foreign regulatory body in cases where the merging banks are foreign affiliates, even though they may be registered in Barbados as external companies to be able to carry on business locally.

-In the latter case, a sale of a banking business will also require the approval of the CBB and, in this regard, the buying bank will need to satisfy the CBB in many respects.
-First, it will need to be one of the four types of banking institutions favoured by the CBB and identified in Section VII.i.
-Second, it will be required to follow certain established procedures, which will vary according to whether it is a qualified foreign bank or, to the contrary, one of the other three types of applicant.
+A sale of a banking business simpliciter will also require the approval of the CBB and, in this regard, the buying bank will need to satisfy the CBB in many respects.
+First, it will need to be one of the types of banking institutions favoured by the CBB and identified in Section VI.i.
+Second, it will be required to follow certain established procedures, which will vary according to whether it is a qualified foreign bank or, to the contrary, one of the other types of applicant.
 In both cases, the following submissions are required: